tryigit/PlayIntegrityFix/README.md

 + **All System Apps Add Magiskhide List**

 Disabled by default.
-But the procs are not added because I don't know how to see them with .sh.
+But the Procs are not added because I don't know how to see them with shell.
 You have to manually change the file yourself to use it.
 You can improve and pull req send, if you want.
 [PIFS File](https://github.com/tryigit/PlayIntegrityFix/blob/Def/PIFS/ADVANCED-AllAppsTarget.sh) | [PIFB File](https://github.com/tryigit/PlayIntegrityFix/blob/Def/PIFB/ADVANCED-SystemAppAdd.sh)

 + **Zygote 32bit lazyload support for Xiaomi devices**